Guide to vision care benefits for First Nations and Inuit

-Indigenous Service Canada's First Nations and Inuit Health Branch and the Assembly of First Nations have undertaken a Joint Review of the Non-Insured Health Benefits (NIHB) program, including the vision care benefit.
+Note to reader: Indigenous Service Canada's First Nations and Inuit Health Branch and the Assembly of First Nations have undertaken a Joint Review of the Non-Insured Health Benefits (NIHB) program, including the vision care benefit.
 The objectives of this collaborative process are to enhance client access to benefits, identify and address gaps in benefits, and improve service delivery to be more responsive to client needs.
-This guide to vision care benefits has been updated as an interim measure to clarify policy changes in some areas, and respond to preliminary issues identified through Joint Review discussions to date.
-Once the ongoing work on the Joint Review is completed, further revisions to this guide are anticipated.
+Further revisions to this guide are anticipated as work continues to address recommendations from the Joint Review of vision care benefits.

 - 1.0 Introduction